Getting Paid: The Complete Guide for Freelancers & Contractors

 Personal and business checks still have a place in certain freelance relationships, particularly with established corporate clients.

-Corporate Preference: Some large companies prefer check payments due to internal accounting procedures and established vendor payment systems.
+Corporate preference: Some large companies prefer to pay freelancers through check payments due to internal accounting procedures and established vendor payment systems.

 Cons

-Consider accepting checks from established corporate clients with reliable payment histories, particularly for larger invoices where processing fees would be substantial.
-New clients should generally pay through more secure electronic methods.
+Consider accepting checks as a payment method from established corporate clients with reliable payment histories, particularly for larger invoices where processing fees would be substantial.
+New clients should generally pay you through more secure electronic methods.

 Mobile Payments

-Mobile payment apps like Venmo, Zelle, and Cash App have gained popularity for small transactions, but they present both opportunities and challenges for professional freelancers.
+Mobile payment apps like Venmo, Zelle, and Cash App have gained popularity for small transactions, but they present both opportunities and challenges for getting paid as a professional freelancer.

 These platforms excel at convenience.
 Their clients can pay instantly from their smartphones without entering card information or navigating payment portals.
 However, most mobile apps lack professional features like automated invoicing or detailed transaction records.